egladysh/metamath/README.md

 Meta mathematic

 metamath is a tiny header-only library.
 It can be used for symbolic computations on single-variable functions, such as dynamic computations of function derivatives.
-The operator precedence rules are naturally by the compiler.
+The operator precedence rules are naturally handled by the compiler.
 The library could be useful for building custom DSL's in C++.

 func.h contains definitions for some of the cmath functions: Sin/Cos, Ln, Pow, Abs, Sqrt, Exp, more to come...
 Function composition is supported.